Skip to Content

 golden larches on Larch Valley hike at Moraine Lake

-It’s popular for good reason, as the Larch Valley trail levels off and you enter the golden larch forest you’ll understand why people flock here in September every year.
+It’s popular for good reason, as the Larch Valley trail levels off and you enter the golden larch forest you’ll understand why people flock here in peak larch season every year.
 It’s one of the very best hikes in Banff and is nothing short of spectacular.

 hiking amongst larch trees in Larch Valley - Banff National Park